iBridges-for-iRODS/iBridges/README.md

 	- default: Upload performance is depending on network speed and performance of the iRODS python API: https://github.com/chStaiger/irods-performances
 	- 4GB from home network through python API takes about 30 minutes.

-### ELabjournal
+### Elabjournal
 - Data Upload to Elabjournal works in an own thread.
 Hence, you can continue working in other Tabs of the application.
-- The laoding of Projects and Experiments takes quite long and depends on the performance of the Elabjournal server and the elabjournal python library.
+- The laoding of Projects and Experiments takes quite long and depends on the performance of the Elabjournal server and the Elabjournal python library.
 - After clicking 'Upload' the application also waits for some response of the Elabjournal and seems to 'hang'.
 - Before data is uploaded, there is a check whether data fits on th iRODS resource.
 - Small hickup after Data upload to Elabjournal finished.
 The stopping and cleaning up of the thread is done in the main application and affects all Tabs for a short moment.